-BIRTH REGISTRATION AND SOCIAL EXCLUSION: INSIGHTS FROM Qualitative Evidence
+BIRTH REGISTRATION AND PERCEIVED SOCIAL EXCLUSION: INSIGHTS FROM PARTICIPANTS NARRATIVES

+Admire Chereni (Ph.D.)

+Research Fellow, University of Johannesburg.

+Email: admirechereni@gmail.com

 ABSTRACT

 Birth registration is becoming an important arena of political mobilization for human rights.
 Discourses about civil registration advanced in the civil society and academic circles tend to frame birth registration in citizenship terms, arguing that (a) a birth certificate is indispensable in realizing the child’s right to a name, nationality and citizenship; and (b) both the delay in and failure to register a child’s birth compound the social exclusion of that child.
-However, narratives that connect birth registration and social exclusion in a causal relationship hardly draw on empirical evidence.
-This article examines qualitative key informant interviews in order to illuminate the relationship connecting birth registration and social exclusion.
-Participants’ narratives generated in Zimbabwe’s Bindura District demonstrate the complex and dynamic relationship which exists between birth registration and social exclusion.
-Multiple dimensions of social exclusion interact with birth registration outcomes at different levels in various spheres.
+However, narratives that connect birth registration and social exclusion in a causal relationship are seldom premised on empirical evidence.
+Drawing on qualitative key informant interviews, this article examines how non-birth registration relates to social exclusion of children.
+Participants’ narratives generated in Zimbabwe’s Bindura District revealed that non-birth registration is entangled with multiple dimensions of social exclusion, potentially giving rise marginalization of children in various spheres of society.

 Keywords: birth registration, child rights, citizenship, integration, social exclusion, Zimbabwe